Intrauterine Insemination (IUI) in Tennessee

 -

 Once the patient ovulates, the doctor will use a thin catheter to place the sample past the cervix and into the uterus.
-After, the doctor will ask them to lie on their back for a few minutes, but then can resume daily activities.
+The doctor will ask the patient to lie on their back for a few minutes before resuming their daily activities.